maheshsabnis/advreact_lnt/README.md

     - JS Functions those are invoked at component level only (and not inside any other function inside the component)

     - useState()
+        - USed to define a component's state
+        - Define a Dispath action that will update the state
     - useContext()
     - useEffect(()=>{
         ...DiD MOUNT Logic